 You can help both homeless animals and your community by having your pets fixed.
-Each year in the City of Lodi hundreds of puppies, kittens, dogs and cats are euthanized because there are not enough homes for them all.
+Each year, the City of Lodi euthanizes hundreds of puppies, kittens, dogs, and cats because there are not enough homes for them all.

 Every puppy or kitten born means one less home available for orphaned shelter animals.
 In addition to saving lives, there are many other positive reasons to spay or neuter your pet.
 Did you know "fixing" your pet can do the following?

-Reduces spraying, mounting, fighting, barking, pacing, marking and biting.
+Reduce spraying, mounting, fighting, barking, pacing, marking, and biting.

 Altered animals have twice the average life expectancy of unaltered ones.

 - Spaying and neutering reduces pets risk of reproductive cancers.

 Depending on your income, you may be eligible to receive discounted

 spay/neuter services for your pet.